-When you install VirtualBox on the Windows host, a special networking driver is installed together with the rest of VirtualBox.
+When you install VirtualBox on a Windows host, the setup program installs a special networking driver on your system.
 This driver, the VirtualBox Host Interface NDIS driver, can be used to create additional host interfaces.
+These must be created explicitly before they can be attached to a virtual machine.